nukhbahmajid/Upbite/README.md

 ## Future Improvements

 The app is an ongoing project and is currently under development.
-The favorites and location specifying features for search results are currently incomplete and are edxpected to be launched with next version.
+The favorites and location specifying features for search results are currently incomplete and are expected to be launched with next version.

 ### Contributors